imbhargav5/rooks/docs/useConsole.md

 }, [value])
 ```

-useConsole does that for with few more neat tricks so you can keep your
+useConsole does that for you.
+Also it has few neat tricks so you can keep your
 JS console nice and tidy and lose less time while debugging.

 [//]: # "Main"